Solving inverse problems using conditional invertible neural networks: Governing Equations and Problem Definition

 Here, $p$ is the pressure field, $\bm{u}$ is the velocity field, $q$ is the source term for the water injection, ${q}_{w}$ is the source term for the saturation Eq.~(\ref{saturation_equation}) and $\bm{K}$ is the permeability.
 We consider no-flux boundary conditions: $\bm{u} \cdot \hat{\bm{n}}=0$ on $\partial \Omega,$ where $\hat{\bm{n}}$ is the unit normal of the boundary and zero initial saturation at time t : $s_{w}(t=0)=0$ on $\Omega$.
 The fractional flow $f_{w}$ is given as:

+The governing equations are solved using a finite-volume formulation implemented in MRST~\cite{software} with a standard two-point flux-approximation (TPFA) method for pressure and an implicit transport solver using single-point upstream mobility weighting for the saturation~\cite{lie2019introduction}.
+Here, the log-permeability field $\bm{x} \in \mathbb{R}^{M}$ is represented on a two-dimensional structured, regular grids of $H \times W$ on which the simulation for the above physical system is solved, where $H$ is the height, $W$ is the width and $M = n_h \times n_w$, where $n_h$ and $n_w$ represents the number of grid points in the two axes of the spatial domain.
+Similarly, for the three-dimensional problem, we consider regular grids of $H \times W \times D$, where $D$ is the depth and $M = n_h \times n_w \times n_d$, where $n_h$, $n_w$, and $n_d$ represent the number grid points in the three axes of the spatial domain.
+Note that no dimensionality reduction is applied to the unknown permeability and thus the number of unknown values that we aim to recover in this inverse problem is equal to the number of grid points.

-In this work, we are interested in identifying the heterogeneous permeability field in an oil reservoir given pressure and saturation measurements at specific locations on the domain, and therefore, we pose this problem as an inverse problem.
+In this work, we are interested in identifying the heterogeneous log-permeability field in an oil reservoir given pressure and saturation measurements at specific locations on the domain, and therefore, we pose this problem as an inverse problem.
 This problem is ill-posed and considering the incomplete noisy pressure and saturation observations we may not be able to uniquely recover the high-dimensional non-Gaussian permeability field.
-Our approach will be based on the development of a surrogate model that maps noisy measurements at the sensor locations to the corresponding high-dimensional permeability field.
+Our approach will be based on the development of a surrogate model that maps noisy measurements at the sensor locations to the corresponding high-dimensional log-permeability field.
 This approach will be based on deep generative models~\cite{dinh2016density}.
-The training of the model will be based on pressure/saturation, permeability pairs obtained from forward simulations.
-The training permeability data will be sampled from a broad prior distribution of the input field that contains the solution to the inverse problem.
+The training of the model will be based on pressure and saturation, log-permeability pairs obtained from forward simulations.
+The training log-permeability data will be sampled from a broad prior distribution of the input field that contains the solution to the inverse problem.